Spanish (SPA)

 SPA 425 Imagery of the Conquest (3 credits)

 Most official histories of early contact between Europeans and Amerindians in Latin America will present a Eurocentric version of American reality.
 This course will explore Amerindian and mestizo perspectives as expressed through a variety of texts, such as narrative, poetry and song, illustrations and painting, maps, uprisings, and other forms of expression.
-The objective is to better understand pre-Colombian civilizations and the effects of European colonization on Amerindian cultures.
+The objective is to better understand pre-Columbian civilizations and the effects of European colonization on Amerindian cultures.
 The course will analyze how Amerindian and mestizo subjects authorize their voices, represent their own unique identities, and respond to the cultural changes brought about through conquest and colonization.
 It would be helpful though not required that the student have some kind of introduction to Latin America prior to or concurrent with this course.
+Counts toward the minor in Latin American and Latinx Studies.

 Prerequisites: (SPA 302 or SPA 303) and (SPA 310 or SPA 311 or SPA 315 or SPA 320 or SPA 321 or SPA 330 or SPA 331 or SPA 335 or SPA 350 or SPA 351 or SPA 352 or SPA 353 or SPA 356 or SPA 357 or SPA 358 or SPA 360 or SPA 370 or SPA 375 or SPA 380)